samddrell/CLAHE-optimization/README.md

 MetaVi Labs builds microscope software for cell tracking and analysis.
 As the software displays the images to the user, a series of corrections must be applied to the image.
 One crucial step in the correction process is contrast enhancement, to provide a clear image with dark cells that pop off of the light background.
 The contrast algorithm that MetaVi Labs has chosen to utilize is the CLAHE (Contrast-Limited Adaptive Histogram Equalization), which provides an even contrast across the image, with various inputs that allow the contrast and its application to be tuned.
 CLAHE boosts local contrast without over-amplifying noise.

 The Clahe algorithm was chosen for a variety of factors, but partly because the development team at MetaVi labs was able to build their own, proprietary, CLAHE algorithm that could be accelerated via CUDA hardware acceleration.
 A CUDA path enables near-interactive viewing on supported devices.
 This project seeks to answer the question: how much faster is MetaVi Lab's proprietary CUDA algorithm when compared to prebuilt, already-optimized, CLAHE algorithms that run on the CPU.
+In order to fully understand the application-time difference between the CPU and CUDA, the CLAHE algorithms were applied on multiple devices, demonstrating which devices would be most useful for this algorithm.

 This project benchmarks a CUDA implementation of CLAHE to: